adlnet/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``group_id``
      - integer
      - The numeric ID of the cohort group to which the user's search is restricted, or ``null`` if the search is not restricted in this way.
 In a course with cohorts enabled, a student's searches will always be restricted to the student's cohort group.
-Discussion Admins, Moderators, and Community TAs in such a course can search all discussions without specifying a cohort group, which leaves this field ``null`, or they can specify a single cohort group to search.
+Discussion admins, moderators, and Community TAs in such a course can search all discussions without specifying a cohort group, which leaves this field ``null``, or they can specify a single cohort group to search.
    * - ``page``
      - integer
      - Results are returned in sets of 20 per page.
 Identifies the page of